Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Magic Items/magic-items-iii-potions-rings-and-rods.md

 Although all rods are generally scepterlike, their configurations and abilities run the magical gamut.
 Standard rods are described below.

+### Absorption
-**Absorption:** This rod acts as a magnet, drawing spells or spell-like abilities into itself.
+This rod acts as a magnet, drawing spells or spell-like abilities into itself.
 The magic absorbed must be a single-target spell or a ray directed at either the character possessing the rod or her gear.
 The rod then nullifies the spell's effect and stores its potential